emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 The details of the replay protection mechanism is determined by the security protocol utilizing GCM-SST.
 If the nonce includes a sequence number, it can be used for replay protection.
 Alternatively, a separate sequence number can be used, provided there is a one-to-one mapping between sequence numbers and nonces.
 The choice of a replay protection mechanism depends on factors such as the expected degree of packet reordering, as well as protocol and implementation details.
 For examples of replay protection mechanisms, see {{RFC4303}} and {{RFC6479}}.
 Implementing replay protection by requiring ciphertexts to arrive in order and terminating the connection if a single decryption fails is NOT RECOMMENDED as this approach reduces robustness and availability while exposing the system to denial-of-service attacks {{Robust}}.

-A comparision with GCM and Poly1305 in unicast security protocols with replay protection is presented in {{comp1}}, where q' represents the number of decryption queries, and ℓ = (P_MAX + A_MAX) / 16 + 1, see {{I-D.irtf-cfrg-aead-limits}}{{Multiple}}.
+A comparision with AES-GCM and ChaCha20-Poly1305 in unicast security protocols with replay protection is presented in {{comp1}}, where q' represents the number of decryption queries, and ℓ = (P_MAX + A_MAX) / 16 + 1, see {{I-D.irtf-cfrg-aead-limits}}{{Multiple}}.
 Additionally, {{comp2}} provides a comparison with GCM and Poly1305 in the context of protocols like QUIC {{RFC9000}}{{RFC9001}}, where the size of plaintext and associated data is less than ≈ 2<sup>16</sup> bytes, i.e. ℓ ≈ 2<sup>12</sup>.
 When ℓ ≈ 2<sup>12</sup>, AEAD_AES_128_GCM_SST_14 offers better confidentiality and integrity compared to AEAD_AES_128_GCM {{RFC5116}}, while also reducing overhead by 2 bytes.
 Both algorithms provide similar security against passive attackers; however, AEAD_AES_128_GCM_SST_14 significantly enhances security against active attackers by reducing the expected number of successful forgeries.
 Similarly, AEAD_AES_128_GCM_SST_12 offers superior integrity compared to AEAD_CHACHA20_POLY1305 {{RFC7539}}, with a 4-byte reduction in overhead.
 For GCM-SST and Poly1305, the expected number of forgeries are linear in q' when replay protection is employed.
 For GCM, replay protection does not help, and the expected number of forgeries grows quadratically with q'.

 | Name | Forgery probability before first forgery | Forgery probability after first forgery| Expected number of forgeries |
 | GCM_16 | ℓ / 2<sup>128</sup> | 1 | q'<sup>2</sup>&nbsp;⋅&nbsp;δ&nbsp;⋅&nbsp;ℓ&nbsp;/&nbsp;2<sup>129</sup> |